How much does an E-commerce web site cost?

 Places to find web developers:

-A basic guide for about 10 hours of work is:
+A basic guide for about 10 hours of work for a web designer: